InfraVeritas Energy InfraVeritas Energy

 Taras Sydliarchuk

 Systems analysis.
-Leads the edge-hardware track — secure-element firmware, device provisioning, and testnet deployment of the physical attestation chain.
+Leads the edge-hardware track — secure-element firmware, device provisioning, and the testnet deployment that takes the protocol into physical hardware.

 Edge hardwareFirmware